 The difference in energy between the old bonds and the new ones will dictate the heat of the flame that you get in any particular fire.

 Hottest Fire Color

-A white-blue mix is the hottest flame color and blue is generally indicative of the highest temperature flames.
+A violet, indigo, or blue fire is the hottest flame color and blue is generally indicative of the highest temperature flames.